Dollar gains on euro, yen while pound rebounds

 “The thing to monitor is how quickly Europe can get out the vaccine.
 If we see continued slowness there, you will see the gap widen between euro and dollar,” said Justin Onuekwusi, portfolio manager at Legal & General.

-Reporting by David Henry in New York and Elizabeth Howcroft in London.; Editing by David Gregorio
+Reporting by David Henry in New York and Elizabeth Howcroft in London; Editing by David Gregorio and Will Dunham

 Our Standards: The Thomson Reuters Trust Principles.